Cheers: Casting

 The character of Sam Malone was originally intended to be a retired football player and was slated to be played by Fred Dryer, but Danson was chosen in part because he was younger and had more acting experience than Dryer.
 After casting Ted Danson, it was decided that a former baseball player (Sam "Mayday" Malone) would be more believable than a retired football player.
-Dryer, however, would go on to play sportscaster Dave Richards, an old friend of Sam, in three episodes.
-Bill Cosby was also considered early in the casting process for the role of Sam, after being recommended by the network.
+Dryer, however, went on to play sportscaster Dave Richards, an old friend of Sam, in three episodes.
+Bill Cosby was also considered early in the casting process for the role of Sam, after having been recommended by the network.

 Shelley Long was recommended by various sources to the producers for the role of Diane Chambers, but Long wished to be offered the part straight out and had to be coaxed into giving an audition.
 When she did read for the part, according to Glen Charles, "that was it, we knew that we wanted her."
-Before the final decision was made, three pairs of actors were tested in front of the producers and network executives for Sam and Diane: Danson and Long, Fred Dryer and Julia Duffy, William Devane and Lisa Eichhorn.
+Before the final decision was made, three pairs of actors were tested in front of the producers and network executives for Sam and Diane: Danson and Long, Fred Dryer and Julia Duffy, and William Devane and Lisa Eichhorn.
 The chemistry was so apparent between Long and Danson that it secured them the roles.
-Ted Danson was sent to bartending school to prepare him for the part and, according to Burrows, had to learn "how to pretend that he knew a lot about sports" since Danson was not a sports fan in real life and had never been to a baseball game.
+Ted Danson was sent to bartending school to prepare him for the part and according to Burrows, had to learn "how to pretend that he knew a lot about sports" since Danson was not a sports fan in real life and had never been to a baseball game.

 The character of Cliff Clavin was created for John Ratzenberger after he auditioned for the role of Norm Peterson, which eventually went to George Wendt.
-While chatting with producers afterward, he asked if they were going to include a "bar know-it-all", the part which he eventually played.
+While chatting with producers afterward, he asked if they were going to include a "bar know-it-all", the part he eventually played.
 Alley joined the cast when Shelley Long left, and Woody Harrelson joined when Nicholas Colasanto died.
-Danson, Perlman and Wendt were the only actors to appear in every episode of the series; Ratzenberger appears in all but one (and his name wasn't part of the opening credit montage during the first season).
+Danson, Perlman and Wendt were the only actors to appear in every episode of the series; Ratzenberger appears in all but two (and his name wasn't part of the opening credit montage during the first season).